apita1423/libraryadventure-pp3/README.md

 # Library Adventure
 Library Adventure is my third project for Code Insitiute.
-The idea came from always enjoying the thought of jumping into a book that you love and experiencing the world and sometimes living through the adventure of the story.
+The idea came from always enjoying the thought of jumping into a book that you love and experiencing the world and wonder what it would be like to go on all the adventures that all these main characters go on.

-Text-based adventure have come a long way, but there something nostalgic when seeing the white blinking button waiting for your next move.
-So, I combined the two ideas of jumping into a book and going on adventure, but like they did in the olden days.
+Text-based adventure have come a long way, but there is something nostalgic when seeing the white blinking button waiting for your next move.
+So, I combined the two ideas of jumping into a book and going on text-based adventure.

 ![Library Adventure Title Image](/assets/images/library_adventure.PNG)

 Library Adventure is Live!
 Visit [Here]().
 Have a great adventure!

 ---